-Counties Power owns, manages and operates the electricity distribution network in southern Auckland and northern Waikato1 with a footprint of approximately 2,250 square kilometres.
-The number of retailer consumers served by the network (active ICPs) is approximately 42,800, the maximum coincident system demand approximately 115 MW and annual delivered energy after losses of 574 GWh.
+Counties Power owns, manages and operates the electricity distribution network in southern Auckland and northern Waikato with a footprint of approximately 2,250 square kilometres.
+The number of retailer consumers served by the network (active ICPs) is approximately 43,230, the maximum coincident system demand is approximately 124 MW and the annual delivered energy after losses is 586 GWh.

-Within our area of operations, the distribution network includes approximately 3,971km of lines and cables, eight zone substations, more than 3,322 distribution substations and all associated control, communications, ancillary and protection equipment.
+Within our area of operations, the distribution network includes approximately 3,281 km of lines and cables, eight zone substations, more than 4,052 distribution substations and all associated control, communications, ancillary and protection equipment.

 Like most network infrastructure companies, Counties Power's distribution assets are dispersed over a large area and are highly interdependent.
 The service area is a mix of towns, rural land and remote farmland.
 Added to this mix is significant residential, commercial, and industrial growth particularly along State Highway 1 and in Pukekohe.
-Supplying these newly urbanised areas from a predominately rural electricity network is both an engineering and financial challenge.
+Supplying these newly urbanised areas from a predominantly rural electricity network is both an engineering and financial challenge.

-To meet this growth, substantial network capacity and technology investments have been made in the network over the last decade.
-This has included investing in an 110kV sub-transmission network and the deployment of smart meters.
+To meet this growth, substantial capacity and technology investments have been made in the network over the last decade.
+This has included investing in an 110 kV sub-transmission network and the deployment of smart meters.

-Counties Power is 100% owned by the Counties Power Consumer Trust and has exempt status from the Commerce Commission default price-quality path, which sets a cap on distribution revenue.
-However, Counties Power is required to submit to the regulatory authorities' various forms of information disclosure which enables these bodies to have oversight of the activities of the Company.
+Counties Power is 100% owned by the Counties Power Consumer Trust and has exempt status from the Commerce Commission's default price-quality path, which sets a cap on distribution revenue.
+However, Counties Power is required to submit various forms of information disclosures to the regulatory authorities, which enables these bodies to have oversight of the activities of the Company.